viamrobotics/docs/docs/how-tos/hello-world-module.md

 ## Write the basic functionality into a test script

-The point of creating a module is to add functionality to your machine, so before you do anything else, you need to define some functionality that you will later package into a module.
+The point of creating a module is to add functionality to your machine, so before you do anything else, it is helpful to define the functionality that you will later package into a module.

 For the purposes of this guide, you're going to make a module that does two things: It opens an image file from a configured path on your machine, and it prints `Hello, World!
 The latest random number is __.` with a random number in the blank.